 The South lost the war because the North and Abraham Lincoln were determined to win it.

-Historian and author of ten books about the war.
+Robert Krick, historian and author of ten books about the war.

 The South lost because it had inferior resources in every aspect of military personnel and equipment.
 That’s an old-fashioned answer.
 Lots of people will be scornful of it.
 But a ratio of twenty-one million to seven million in population comes out the same any way you look at it.